zgourley/wdi_final/07-week/tdd.md

 That card is not valid.

+Mission
+---

 Your mission is to write a program that accepts a credit card number.
 The program should print the card's type (or Unknown) as well a Valid/Invalid indication of whether or not the card passes the Luhn algorithm.

+Use Rspec and a TDD aproach to write the program.